 Parents Need to Know

-Parents need to know that this is a game that is violence-free.
+Parents need to know that Snapshot Adventures: Secret of Bird Island is a game that is violence-free.
 It teaches kids about birds and their environments by having them solve a mystery that requires them to photograph birds using the computer mouse as the camera's shutter.
 The mystery involves a missing grandfather, which could be upsetting to kids who are close to their own grandparents.
-This is a game all family members will enjoy, regardless of whether they are bird-lovers or not.
+This is a game all family members will enjoy, regardless of whether they are bird lovers or not.

 What kids can learn

 Language & Reading